 Facebook also allows you to showcase your product/service range on your business page within its ‘Shop’ tab.
 This may not be relevant for all businesses but it’s a great chance to link directly with your online shop – so whether it’s vouchers or physical products, adding these is a great way to nudge your audience in the direction of your website.

-Another bonus is that they you can then tag the products from your ‘Facebook Shop’ in your posts and so promoting specific items to your audience becomes easier and more effective.
+Another bonus is that then you can tag the products from your ‘Facebook Shop’ in your posts and so promoting specific items to your audience becomes easier and more effective.

 4. Autoreply Messages